-- Change registry key and tell Windows that we have the Professional version (Take extra precaution while modifying the registry, better take a backup of the registry before doing any changes)
+- Change registry key and tell Windows that we have the Professional version (Take extra precaution while modifying the registry.
+Better take a backup of the registry before doing any changes).

-- Insert the actual Windows 7 Professional CD and start the upgrade
+- Insert the actual Windows 7 Professional CD and start the upgrade.

-Make sure you have enough of space in ‘System Partition’ (usually C drive).
+Make sure you have enough space in ‘System Partition’ (usually C drive).
 Allocate enough time since this will copy your personal data first, downgrade the OS and then copy back your data.
-If the computer data is so critical, I advise taking backup of your important data.
+If the computer data is so critical, I advise taking a backup of your important data.

 I suggest cleaning up (move to a different location) your personal data (such as Desktop, My Documents..etc) before starting the downgrade to save time.